CodyBonner/reading-notes/code-201/prompt-engineering.md

 Food Allergen Management: Pizza Hut may have specific protocols to handle and prevent cross-contamination of allergenic ingredients to protect customers with food allergies.

 It's important to remember that food safety is taken seriously by reputable food chains, and they continuously update their practices to adhere to industry standards and regulations.
-For specific and up-to-date information on Pizza Hut's food safety standards, you should refer to official sources such as their website or reach out to the company directly.
+For specific and up-to-date information on Pizza Hut's food safety standards, you should refer to official sources such as their website or reach out to the company directly